(3 minutes to read)

 The length here isn’t nearly as important as a timely call to action or a subject line convincing the recipient that this is information they need to know.

 Conclusion: The whole point is to create quality content, but what good is quality content if nobody reads it?
-Your headlines, subject lines and the length of your posts are all factors that help decide whether or not anybody will ever read any further.
-Think of it like the cover of a book or the wrapping paper on a present.
+Your headlines, subject lines, and the length of your posts are all factors that help decide whether or not anybody will ever read any further.
+Think of it as the cover of a book or the wrapping paper on a present.
 Whether we like it or not, the outward appearance significantly affects our opinion of the substance of the article.